GuillaumeDD/dialign/README.md

 These measures allow the characterisation of the nature of these processes by addressing various informative aspects such as their variety, strength, complexity, stability, and orientation.
 In a nutshell:
-- **variety**: the variety of shared expressions or self-expressions emerging during a dialogue relative to its length.
+- **variety**: the variety of shared expressions or self-repetitions emerging during a dialogue relative to its length.
 It is directly related to the number of unique expressions in a lexicon.
 - **strength**: the strength of repetition of the (shared) lexical patterns, i.e., how much the